phoenixframework/phoenix/A_up_and_running.md

 ` $ mix phoenix.new hello_phoenix ../hello_phoenix`

+Then cd into the new project directory.

+`cd ../hello_phoenix`

 The next step is to get and compile the dependencies that your phoenix application will need to run:

 ` $ mix do deps.get, compile`